 Best Budget Android Phone Under $250

 The budget Android handset segment is the fastest growing one in the smartphone market.
 OEMs are innovating more with their budget devices than with their flagship devices in recent times.
 Features that were once reserved for flagship smartphones have now become a commonplace even in budget Android handsets.
 Plus, the powerful budget chipsets now ensures that even budget Android handsets are able to deliver a smooth and lag free Android experience.
-So, until and unless you want a smartphone with the ‘best’ screen or camera, a budget Android handset is going to more than fulfil all your needs.
+So, until and unless you want a smartphone with the ‘best’ screen or camera, a budget Android handset is going to more than fulfill all your needs.
 And as a bonus, these budget Android handsets are an absolute champ in the battery life department.

 Winner: Xiaomi Redmi Note 4 Global Edition ($180)